 The DAR insignia is the property of and copyrighted by the National Society Daughters of the American Revolution.
 Web hyperlinks to non-DAR sites are not the responsibility of NSDAR, the state organizations, or individual DAR chapters.

-Site by Paula Clyma, Co-Chairman Volunteer Information Specialists Committee.
-Contact the Webmaster.
+Site by Paula Clyma.
+Site maintained by Patricia Hale, State Chair Volunteer Information Specialist Contact the Webmaster.
 Please ask permission before using any material or image from this site.